dustinpfister/blog_posts/_posts/express-example.md

 ## 2 - Very basic Express example that just uses express

-For this basic example I am making use of express static as a way to serve up static files, and I am also using body parser as a way to go about parsing incomding requests for data as a speshal data path.
+For this basic example I am making use of express static as a way to serve up static files, and I am also using body parser as a way to go about parsing incoming requests for data as a special data path.

 ### 2.1 - The app.js file